o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 To develop our front-end client side we wanted to use a modern, well supported and written framework and found the best solution in [React](https://facebook.github.io/react/).
 React is an open source front-end JavaScript library for dynamically creating user interfaces.
 It is very actively maintained by Facebook and the open source community and offers a variety of additional packages which can be used to extend the functionalities of it.
 Currently it is available in version 15 with version 16 at beta state.
 A lot of big companies are building their web application based on it.
 One of the most prominent ones are AirBnB, Netflix and Facebook itself.

-React uses a sepcial JavaScript syntax called `.jsx`.
+React uses a special JavaScript syntax called `.jsx`.
 With that it is possible to write HTML code inside a JavaScript file.
 A simple hello world `.jsx` example file looks like this:
 ```
 import * as React from 'react';